thetianshuhuang/serial-token-ring/README.md

 Source address.
 Each client should have a unique 8-bit source address obtained either from EEPROM or by some form of hardware.
 Using a voltage divider with varying resistor values is suggested.

 ### DST
 Destination address.
 Packets should not be forwarded by their destination.
-0x00 is reserved for peer discovery.
+0x00 is reserved for peer discovery and broadcast.

 ### SIZE
 Size of the message.
 Since SIZE is an 8-bit value, message sizes are limited to 255 bytes.
 Null messages are possible, and should be interpreted and forwarded as appropriate by the network driver.